gopi487krishna/FITS_primary_header/README.md

 **insert()** : This function takes a  keyword, value (optional), comment( optional ) as argument and is used to insert/ update a card in FITS Reader.

+If the keyword was already present in the FITS file and is not multivalued ( COMMENT or HISTORY) then the keywords value is updated otherwise a nw

 >  This function does not write data back to the file but rather schedules it for writing .
 Actual writing is solely done by writeToFile() method

  - **Return Value** : A boolean indicating whether the changes could be made or not